Taking Action

 Foundation AC9HSFK03

-Teams of students follow safe work practices to cut and assemble wooden wildlife boxes in a specially designed workshop.
+Small teams of learners follow safe work practices to cut and assemble wooden wildlife boxes in a specially designed workshop.
 The procedure includes sawing, drilling and hammering the various components.
-Students can install completed boxes in their own school as alternatives to lost nesting and resting hollows.
+Learners can install completed boxes in their own school as alternatives to lost nesting and resting hollows.

 Examples of Australian Curriculum Links